dngphuu/QLDT_fast_login_uri_generator/README.md

 -   Keep your `.env` file secure and never commit it to version control
 -   The generated login link contains sensitive information - handle with care
 -   Links expire after a certain period (~ 30 minutes)

+## Troubleshooting

+1. If you get environment variable errors:

+    - Check that your .env file exists in the same directory as the script
+    - Ensure there are no spaces around the = sign in .env file
+    - Make sure your credentials are correct

+2. If the script runs but the link doesn't work:

+    - The link expires after ~30 minutes
+    - Generate a new link and try again
+    - Check that you're copying the entire link

+3. If the script fails to run:
+    - Ensure Python and required packages are installed
+    - Try running `pip install -r requirements.txt` again
+    - Check if you have write permissions in the directory

 ## License